The Future of Food 2: Eating Socially and Sourcing Sustainably

 The symposium is organised by staff and PhD students at Coventry University from the Centre for Business in Society, Centre for Agro-ecology, Water and Resilience, as well as staff at Nottingham Business School.
 More information about their research can be found below:

 Centre for Business in Society, Sustainable Production and Consumption Research Cluster – https://www.coventry.ac.uk/research/areas-of-research/business-in-society/

 Centre for Agro-ecology, Water and Resilience – https://www.coventry.ac.uk/research/areas-of-research/agroecology-water-resilience/

 Fee and registration

-A nominal fee will be charged to attend the symposium.
+A fee of £45 will be charged to attend the symposium.
 This is still to be decided given the postponement of the event to the autumn.
 All participants will receive lunch and entry to the social eating networking event that will follow the symposium.
-PhD Students and Early Career Researchers are encouraged to apply, a discounted rate will be offered.
+PhD Students are encouraged to apply, a discounted rate will be offered.
 Registration for the symposium will open in the coming weeks, please email firstname.lastname@example.org to secure a place.